SithumUD/safevoice/docs/PRODUCTION_DEPLOYMENT_AND_TESTING_GUIDE.md

 1. Open your browser and go to [duckdns.org](https://www.duckdns.org).
 2. Log in using your GitHub account.
 3. In the **subdomain** box, type a unique name (e.g. `safevoice-api`) and click **add domain**.
-4. Make sure the IP address listed next to your domain matches your **Hetzner VPS IP**.
+4. Make sure the IP address listed next to your domain matches your **DigitalOcean Droplet IP**.
 5. Your domain is now: **`safevoice-api.duckdns.org`**.

-### 2.2 Configure Nginx on Hetzner VPS
+### 2.2 Configure Nginx on DigitalOcean Droplet
-1. Run this command on your VPS to create the Nginx configuration file:
+1. Run this command on your Droplet to create the Nginx configuration file:
    ```bash
    nano /etc/nginx/sites-available/safevoice-api
    ```